Dynamic Efficient Adversarial Training Guided by Gradient Magnitude: Additional Experiments

+In this section, we explore the impact of two hyper-parameters, \ie, step size $\alpha$ and relax parameter~$\gamma$, and conduct ablation studies on several tricks involved in the benchmark under the standard training setup.

-We evaluate the trained models' performance with different step sizes at $\gamma = 1.01$ and $\gamma=1.0$ respectively.
-Each model is trained 10 epochs under the same FAST training setting, and each combination of $\alpha$ and $\gamma$ was tested on 5 random seeds.
-To highlight the relationship between models' robustness and the corresponding training cost, which is denoted by the number of backpropagation (\#BP), we use PGD-20 error that is computed as one minus model's classification accuracy on PGD-20 adversarial examples.
-The result has been summarized in~\figref{hyper_parm}.
-This experiment shows that M-DEAT can be carried out at a large range of $\alpha$.
-Although M-DEAT achieves a slightly better robust performance when carrying out at a large step size, like 14/255, the corresponding training cost is much higher than that at lower step size.
-Therefore, as we mentioned in the main submission that all DEAT methods are evaluated at step size $\alpha=10/255$.
-We set $\gamma = 1$ for PreAct-ResNet and $\gamma=1.01$ for Wide-ResNet when using the FAST training setting, while all magnitude based methods are carried out at $\gamma = 1.01$ under standard training setting.
+\paragraph*{The impact of hyper-parameters $\alpha$ and $\gamma$} Under the FAST training setup, we evaluate the trained models' performance with different step sizes at $\gamma \in \{1.1, 1.01, 1.001\}$.
+Each model is trained with 10 epochs, and each combination of $\alpha$ and~$\gamma$ has been tested on 5 random seeds.
+To highlight the relationship between models' robustness and the corresponding training cost, which is denoted by the number of backpropagations (\#BP), we use PGD-20 error that is computed as one minus the model's classification accuracy on PGD-20 adversarial examples.
+The result has been summarised in Fig.~\ref{hyper_parm}.
+This experiment shows that the models' robustness is more sensitive to $\alpha$ rather than $\gamma$.
+We can also see that M+DEAT achieves a slightly better robustness performance when using a large step size, e.g., 14/255, but the corresponding training cost is much higher than that with a lower step size when $\gamma$ is small.